An insider perceptive into thriving as an early childhood practitioner

 Here, de Fina explains five attributes — beyond professional qualifications — to bring to a rewarding role at ESA.

-collaborative frame of mind
+1. A collaborative frame of mind

 The relationship between a practitioner and a family is key to building trust.
 At ESA every clinician is backed by a multidisciplinary team of senior practitioners who provide additional consultation and support.